Florence Workplace Injury Lawyer

 How much can I receive in benefits?

 Wage replacement benefits are typically 2/3 of your average weekly wages, for up to a maximum of 500 weeks.
 Someone who is totally and permanently disabled might receive benefits longer.
+The exact amount depends on your average weekly wage before the injury and the nature of your disability, which is why it is worth speaking with Florence workers’ compensation lawyers who can help you understand what you are entitled to under your employer’s policy.

 Contact a Florence Workers’ Compensation Lawyer